Pharmacy Infoline

 4. Classification Based on Management: Hospitals based on this criteria can be subdivided as follows:

 1. Union Government/Government of India: These hospitals are controlled by the Government of India.
-Hospitals run by the railways, military/defense, mining or public sector activities of Central Government are examples of such hospitals.
+Hospitals run by the railways, military/defense, mining, or public sector activities of the Central Government are examples of such hospitals.

-3. Local Bodies: These hospitals are managed by the local bodies, such as municipal corporation, municipality, Zila Parishad, Panchayat, e.g., corporation maternity homes.
+3. Local Bodies: These hospitals are managed by local bodies, such as municipal corporations, municipalities, Zila Parishad, Panchayat, e.g., corporation maternity homes.

 5. Classification Based on Cost: Hospitals based on this criteria can be subdivided as follows: